kammitama5/kammitama5.github.io/_posts/2023-04-28-Friday-April-28th.md

 And the questions were so ambiguous, and it was 7am or something like that.
 But I made it through.
 I immediately was awestruck by what I recognized was a [Calatrava design](https://en.wikipedia.org/wiki/Lyon-Saint-Exup%C3%A9ry_TGV_station), and if you know me, you know I LOVE his work!
 So that was a treat!
 Then, I made it to the hotel with a French gentleman asking me "so, here on holiday?".
 Everyone was so incredibly friendly and the people here in Lyon had a great tongue-in-cheek humour that I loved, and they are just a lot of fun to be around.
+I'm not sure if it was either the Spanish population or Portuguese population there, but they also *really* took a liking to me in Lyon!
+They took care of me, whether they were at the hotel, or a restaurant; I don't know the history of settlers in the region, but it felt surprisingly like they had my back there.

 ## Roommate and Protests
 - My roommate wasn't there the first evening, and I was a bit worried, but also had a thought that maybe I wouldn't have one?
 To my delight, she was